-Oral Cancer Screenings in Carlsbad
+Oral Cancer Screenings in Carlsbad, CA

 Oral cancer screenings are periodic inspections of the oral cavity by a qualified healthcare professional such as a dentist.
 During an oral cancer screening, our dentist in Carlsbad can determine the presence of symptoms associated with oral cancer and refer you to a cancer specialist.
 Early detection of oral cancer increases your chances of undergoing successful treatment.